TommyWillen/Password-Generator/README.md

 The shuffle function was used to shuffle the characters in the generated password.
 The reason I used this function was because the string I created whould not be as random because the first 2-4 characters would be specific character types and not random character types.
 - How this function works is that is converts the string used into an array and randomly selects the values to create a different order of the characters then returns it back as a string.

+### Older Versions
+I also included two older versions of the generator.
+The truely-random-script file occasionally lost requested characters for smaller passwords while the oldGenerator file was much messier and contained more if statements than needed.

 ### Video Tutorial